nhatkhangcs/231-computer-network-assignment1/README.md

 ### Client command-shell interpreter
 - Clients have a simple command-shell interpreter with two commands:
   1. `publish lname fname`: Adds a local file (`lname`) to the client's repository with the name `fname`.
-This information is conveyed to the server.
+This information is conveyed to the server
   2. `fetch fname`: Requests a copy of the target file from other clients and adds it to the local repository.

 ### Server command-shell interpreter